 When asked on the hiring essentials, Iris shares that in today’s labour market you should give yourself at least 3 to 8 weeks to hire and fill a position – it might take a while to source a good candidate and to have that candidate become available to join your team.

 It’s always good to know how your process goes – e.g. how many interviews do you conduct, what types of questions do you ask, what steps do you follow.
 The process that Iris follows includes the following steps:

-It’s very dry and business oriented, but its goal is to give a clear representation of the position, along with its responsibilities and who the person will report to.
+The job description is very dry and business-oriented, but its goal is to give a clear representation of the position, along with its responsibilities and who the person will report to.

 It aims to convey the culture and values of your company and make the candidate want the job

 A cover letter and a few additional questions are included along with the detailed description of skills and main responsibilities.
 That’s a good way to filter candidates and to see if they’re detail-oriented and can follow instructions.

 Putting in the ad the salary range you’re ready to offer is recommendable, as it might be a waste of time for both parties to go through the whole process to eventually find out that you are not on the same page.

 Knowing where to post your ad is important in order to get the best reach.
 Websites like www.jobscore.com allow you to organize all your candidates in one place, along with your correspondence, and all your notes.

 Iris goes for 4 or 5 interviews, starting with a phone call, followed by a few in-person meetings (this number might depend on the brand, the culture, and the size of the team).

 The process always ends with a trial day at the space as it allows seeing the person in action.
 It also gives the candidate a better understanding of the job and the responsibilities.